 Now, let me tell you how hard it actually is to start a business.
-I’m 16 months into I Love My Nighty and what I have is a handful of samples that still need adjustments in either material or design.
+I’m 3 years into starting I Love My Nighty and I still have long way to go.
 And I am not making something that hasn’t been done before.
 These are nightgowns, people.
 They've been around since the dawn of sleeping!
 But besides designing my nighties, here's what else I’ve been doing:

 You promised three easy steps!

-Mind you, I had essentially never done any of the things on this list before last year.
+Mind you, I had essentially never done any of the things on this list before I started.
 So, where to begin?

-A challenge I recently faced was my first opportunity to meet with manufacturers, which I was encouraged to do through a B2B event in Lima, Peru.
+A challenge I faced at the beginning of my business adventure was embarking on an opportunity to meet with manufacturers through a B2B event in Lima, Peru.
 I did everything I could to prepare for something I’ve never done before.
-The only catch was I had to fly to Peru from a family vacation, which I was simultaneously planning.
+The only catch was I had to fly to Peru from a family vacation (which I was simultaneously planning).
 No problem, I’ll pack a separate suitcase, organize a car service to get me to the airport 2 hours before departure and I'll be good.

 Flight delay = Business delay